Illumina/strelka/src/c++/lib/applications/README.txt

 common tool to several workflows

 getChromDepth:
-sample chroms from BAM to create a median depth estimate for each
+sample sequences in BAM/CRAM file(s) to create a median depth estimate for each chrom

 pedicure:
 de-novo variant caller